GeorgAnegg/GeorgAnegg.github.io/README.md

 2018-2023:
 As a teaching assistant during my doctoral studies, I have given lectures, developed teaching and assessment materials, recruited and guided teaching assistants, and supervised eight student research projects.
-My doctoral advisor [received the Golden Owl](https://math.ethz.ch/news-and-events/news/d-math-news/2021/11/rico-zenklusen-2021-golden-owl.html) teaching award for courses I was also involved in.
+My doctoral advisor [received the Golden Owl teaching award](https://math.ethz.ch/news-and-events/news/d-math-news/2021/11/rico-zenklusen-2021-golden-owl.html) for courses I contributed to.
-At ETH, I also continued my own learning with courses on Interactive Teaching,
+At ETH, I also continued my own learning journey with courses on Interactive Teaching,
 Student Project Supervision,
 Intercultural Teaching, and
-Educational Psychology.
+Educational Psychology, among others.

-Because of my passion for educational equity, I contributed to academic outreach and partnership efforts including [this networking event](https://indico.cern.ch/event/962934/) I co-organized and [this teaching endeavour](https://eth4d.ethz.ch/Learning/AshesiETH-Master.html) in Ghana, which you can read about [here](https://math.ethz.ch/news-and-events/news/d-math-news/2022/07/teaching-mathematics-in-africa.html).
+As I am passionate about creating educational equity, I contributed to academic outreach and partnership efforts including [this networking event](https://indico.cern.ch/event/962934/) I co-organized and [this teaching endeavour](https://eth4d.ethz.ch/Learning/AshesiETH-Master.html) in Ghana, which you can read about [here](https://math.ethz.ch/news-and-events/news/d-math-news/2022/07/teaching-mathematics-in-africa.html).

 2016-2018:
 I was the Head Tutor at the [African Institute for Mathematical Sciences](https://aims.ac.za/) in Cape Town, South Africa.